cookies-xor-cream/HugoTest/content/posts/poetry/arycyclohexylamine.md

 When I cleaned my drawer's shelves,
 I'd found her old notebook,
 I then realised a half-page in,
-How her writing must've looked.
+how her writing must've looked.

 I recognised the words she used,
-And the water-damage too,
+and the water-damage too,
-But she was writing riverside,
+but she was writing by the riverside,
-By the angel dust and fumes.
+by the angel dust and pillared fumes.

 You can't trace out any lines,
-When the orchid was in bloom,
+when the orchid was in bloom,
-Of the mixture of an eight-ball ket,
+on the mixture of an eight-ball ket,
-And a quarter-filled balloon.
+and a quarter-filled balloon.